SQream/sqream_docs/reference/sql/sql_statements/dml_commands/select.rst

 Aggregate functions
 ----------------------

-Aggregate functions perform a calculation on a column value for reduction.
+Aggregate functions compute a single result from a column.

+.. tip:: Aggregate functions can return ``NULL`` if no rows are selected or all input values are ``NULL``.
+The notable exception to this rule is ``COUNT``, which always returns an integer.
+Use :ref:``COALESCE<coalesce` to substitute zero or another value for ``NULL`` when necessary.

 .. code-block:: psql